**LAW AS OF DEC 2013**

 Now walk to the Nicaragua entry office and you’ll see a booth where you have to pay a $1 municipality tax.

 Exit and then continue on the main road.
 You’ll go through a couple passport checks so keep your passport in a place where it is easy to take out.
+If you want to visit the duty free, it is towards the right where the old Nicaragua office used to be.

 After that, woo hoo!
 You are now officially in Nicaragua!
 If you continue on the left side of the road, there are some sodas and taxis if you need one.
-It’s about a thirty minute taxi ride to San Juan del Sur which costs $25.
+It’s about a thirty minute taxi ride to San Juan del Sur which costs around $25.

 Leaving Nicaragua is about the same process.
 Walk back onto the main road and head to the exit office.
-Fill out another customs form and you have to pay another $1 municipality tax and $2 to exit.
+Fill out another form and you have to pay another $1 municipality tax and $2 to exit.
 Put the location as your hotel/hostel in Costa Rica.
 If you need the bathroom, it is to the left of the immigration office building and costs $1.

 After you get your Nicaraguan exit stamp, walk back on the main road towards the Costa Rican side.
 Like before, you’ll be stopped a couple times by officers to check your passport.
 Once you reach the Costa Rican side, head to the right side of the building to go through immigration to enter Costa Rica.